5 Day Glacier National Park to Yellowstone Itinerary

 Although Glacier has several entrances, we recommend first-timers start in West Glacier.
 There are more services and amenities here, plus some of the most popular trails and sites.

-Lake Mcdonald Glacier National Park_STOCK-U
+Lake McDonald Glacier National Park

 One of Glacier’s best views is also one of its most accessible.
-Lake Mcdonald is one of the first stops from the West Glacier entrance and it showcases what the park is all about: larger-than-life snow-capped mountains, sparkling lakes, and breathtaking scenery.
+Lake McDonald is one of the first stops from the West Glacier entrance and it showcases what the park is all about: larger-than-life snow-capped mountains, sparkling lakes, and breathtaking scenery.

 Soak in the views, especially at sunrise or sunset, and get out on the water, too.
 Rent kayaks or paddle boards, or take a lake cruise during the summer.